Engineering 8 min read

 # example-b.com 987654321098 C02yyyyyy

-# Check for VPC Service Controls (if an error occurs, it's okay)
+# Check VPC Service Controls (if an error appears, it's okay)

 gcloud access-context-manager perimeters list